laravel-enso/documentation/docs/frontEnd/accessories.md

 Accessories

 ## Usage
-This package contains a suite of reusable components within the Enso ecosystem.
+This package contains a suite of reusable components that can be used exclusively within the Enso ecosystem.

 ### Demo